cloudxabide/matrix.lab/Foo/OpenShift_Container_Platform_4.md

 | Day 2             |                   |      |             |         |            | = | 36   | 120 | 720     |
 |                   |                   |      |             |         | **totals** | = | 58   | 208 | 1560    |

-(*)  This will depend on projected storage usage.
-Keep in mind that OCS uses CEPH with 3x replication.
-Meaning storage required is N * 3, where is N is the usable storage.
-CEPH *does* use COW which can optimally utilize the storage.
-(Infra) - EFK stack
-(Storage) - OCS

 ### ACM Cluster
 | Machine       | Operating System  | vCPU | Virtual RAM | Storage | Qty        |   | vCPU | RAM | Storage